alterway/wamp-polls/README.rst

    pip install -r $PROJECT_HOME/requirements.txt

-If you want to contribute, thes additional packages may be useful:
+If you want to contribute, these additional packages may be useful:

 .. code:: console